Winning Ticket For The $393 Million Mega Millions Jackpot Sold In Illinois

 — KETV NewsWatch 7 (@KETV) August 12, 2017

 August seems to be a rather good month when it comes to increasing the odds of winning a Mega Millions jackpot.
-In its history, eleven Mega Million jackpots have been won in August.
+In its history, 11 Mega Million jackpots have been won in August.
 These include two of the largest jackpots – $336 million in 2009 and $330 million in 2007.
 All said, there is no denying the fact that the odds of winning a Mega Millions jackpot remain extremely low – one in about 258.9 million for Mega Millions.
 For Powerball, the figure stands at one in about 292.2 million.

-[Featured Image by G-Jun Yam/ AP Images]
+[Featured Image by G-Jun Yam/AP Images]